uvaai/dpl/00 OOP/10 Hangman/hangman.md

         were guessed.
         """
         # TODO

+		def consistent_word(self):
+				"""
+        Produce a word that is consistent with the current pattern.
+				"""
+        # TODO

 A user should be able to win or lose the game, and our computer version should be able to check if a game has been won or lost.
 Let's add a few methods to the `Hangman` class: